SEB-9-BH/react-state-management/the-use-state-hook/README.md

 State is created in a React component using the `useState` hook.
 The `useState` hook is a function that returns an array with two elements:

-1. The current state value
+1. A state variable to hold your state data
-2. A function that allows you to update the state value
+2. A state setter function that allows you to update that state value and trigger the rerender of a component

 For this section, we will focus on the following:

-- Creating a state value
+- Creating a state variable
 - Assigning an initial state value
-- Visually displaying the state value
+- Visually displaying that state value

-Let's get to work setting the state value up.
-First, import `useState` from React.
-Then, we'll use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to create a state variable called `isDarkMode` and a function to update the state called `setIsDarkMode`.
+Let's get to work creating our first state variable.

+First, import the `useState` hook from React.
+Then, we'll use a [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to unpack the two values returned from our state hook: a state variable and a setter function.

+We will name our state variable `isDarkMode` and our function `setIsDarkMode`.

 ```jsx
 // src/App.js